Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

 ##  Enter your projects directory and copy CME tutorials

-go to your directory
+Navigate to your directory

 ```bash
 cd /projects/bddt/$USER
 ```

-copy the source code for the workshop
+Copy the prepared materials to your directory

 ```bash
 cp -r /projects/bddt/LM ./
 ```

 ## Launch Jupyter Notebook on Delta

-Launch a juputer notebook on a Delta GPU node using *srun* and *ssh* into the GPU node remotely to do the tutorials using GUI.

 You will use Jupyter Notebook to run Tutorial 1, 2 and the analysis part of Tutorial 3.
+The advantage of Jupyter Notebook is that you could navigate the folders and run the *.ipynb* file using GUI.

-+ ***First***: Submit a job to a Delta GPU node.
++ **First**: Submit a job to a Delta GPU node.
      Here *srun* launch interactive job onto Delta, *partition* claims A100 GPU, and for 4 hours *time*.
 We need to specify the `Port` for *jupyter-notebook*.

-    ***Copy*** the following command and **Replace** `Port` with a four digit non-trivial number to avoid using the same port as others.
+    ***Copy*** the following command and ***Replace*** `Port` with a four digit non-trivial number to avoid using the same port as others.
 Group A should use 1111, 2222, 3333 or 4444.
 Group B can use 5555, 6666, 7777 or 9999.
     ```bash
     srun --account=bddt-delta-gpu --partition=gpuA100x4 --time=04:00:00 --mem=64g --gpus-per-node=1 --tasks-per-node=1 --cpus-per-task=16 --nodes=1 apptainer exec --nv --containall --bind /projects/bddt/$USER/:/workspace /projects/bddt/$USER/LM/LM.sif jupyter-notebook /workspace/ --no-browser --port=Port --ip=0.0.0.0 --allow-root
     ```
     Then you should wait for Delta to allocate the resources for you that usually takes less than 1 minute.
 When you see similar things as the following, you are good to proceed:
     ```bash
     srun: job 3546627 queued and waiting for resources